 Skip to main content

-The Brighter Futures project, funded by the Old Dart Foundation and partnered with the Ministry of Education and Amazonas and Punos regional governments, is lighting up the future of education in rural Peru through a bilingual, intercultural, technological and sustainable school model.
+The Brighter Futures project is lighting up the future of education in rural Peru through a bilingual, intercultural, technological and sustainable school model.

 Title: Brighter Futures.
 Making quality education a reality in rural schools in Peru